Lightstreamer/Lightstreamer-example-Chat-adapter-node/README.md

 ## Details

-This project shows the use of DataProvider and MetadataProvider classes provided in the [lightstreamer-adapter node module](https://github.com/Weswit/Lightstreamer-lib-node-adapter).
+This project shows the use of DataProvider and MetadataProvider classes provided in the [Lightstreamer SDK for Node Adapters](https://github.com/Weswit/Lightstreamer-lib-node-adapter).
 For more detail, see [Node.js Interfaces](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node#nodejs-interfaces) in [Lightstreamer - "Hello World" Tutorial - Node.js Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-node)

 ### Dig the Code